Ljyustc/NIPS/README.md

 ### SocraticLM: Exploring Socratic Personalized Teaching with Large Language Models

-This is an anonymous repo for paper "[SocraticLM: Exploring Socratic Personalized Teaching with Large Language Models]".
+This is an anonymous repo for paper "SocraticLM: Exploring Socratic Personalized Teaching with Large Language Models".

 ### Environment
 * OS: CentOS Linux release 7.7.1908